lgfausak/maas-vboxmanage/README.md

 ## Installation

 This is a hack.
 I changed the python file which describes the input screen for node power type.
 This file can be overwritten, but, it might be out of date.
+This file (power_schema.py) is from MaaS 1.8 on launchpad.
+It would be the safest thing to just edit the file and insert the new array element as I have listed below.
+I include the entire file here just as a reminder to me of what worked.
+So, with my current version of MaaS I do the overwrite method.

 Overwrite:
 ```
 cp power_schema.py /usr/lib/python2.7/dist-packages/provisioningserver/power_schema.py
 ```

-Or, to be safer, you can edit that file and insert this section in the JSON_POWER_TYPE_PARAMETERS array:
+This is a better way.
+You can edit that file and insert this section in the JSON_POWER_TYPE_PARAMETERS array:

 Insert:
 ```